ijlee2/ember-codemod-args-to-signature/README.md

 Must:

 - Migrate to the Octane layout (flat or nested).
 You can leverage the codemods for [classic](https://github.com/ember-codemods/ember-component-template-colocation-migrator) and [pod](https://github.com/ijlee2/ember-codemod-pod-to-octane) layouts.
-- If you have component classes written in JavaScript, change the file extension to `*.ts` to allow the codemod to add `Signature` and `Registry`.

 Nice to do: